mohAdebayo/muhammad-repo/README.md

 # muhammad-repo
-first version of password generator inpout thr lenght of your desired password
+first version of password generator. input the length of your desired password